eclsnowman/HercuLien/Documentation/README.md

     Example: ![alt text](./Photos/IMG_20150221_190037.jpg "Top Front extrusion properly labeled")

- 3. Locate 1 each of Corner Bearing Bracket A and B, these are printed parts.
+ 3. Locate Corner Bearing Bracket B, this is a printed part.

  4. Place Corner Bearing Bracket B on the right side of the 80mm side facing you with the bearing support hole closest to the edge of the printed part laying flat on the extrusion.
 Make sure the printed part is lined up against the right edge with the opposing bearing support hole vertical and flush with the edge.